eleow/tfKerasFRCNN/README.md

 ### 3. Create model

-You could create a FRCNN model with the default parameters used in the paper like this:
+You could create a FRCNN model with the default parameters used in the paper like this.
+Currently, only 'vgg' and 'resnet50' feature networks are supported.

 ```python
 from FRCNN import FRCNN